Skip Navigation

 Events with advance registration involving multiple students

 The most up-to-date information can be found on the main OU policy website: ou.edu/resources/policies.
-This page is intended to provide a clearer overview and timeline of all the steps.
+This page is intended to provide an overview of the steps needed to host an event involving minors.
 However, it might fall out of date if there are changes in the process.
 Please also consult the policy website, and let me know if any of this information needs to be updated.

 If your event involves minors on campus, it is typically easiest to have me (Daryl Nagode) set up online registration for you.
 This way, I can gather the youth release forms via registration.